 Firstly, I somehow looked at the times the flight from Ethiopia was leaving rather than when it was leaving Kenya, so that meant that our time to leave our lovely hotel was quite a dashing trip.
-We had a bit of an eventful start when
+We had a bit of an eventful start.

 Firstly we passed a dead body on the side of the road.
 Poor guy was not covered up and he was definitely dead!
 I had to get Explorason to look the other way whilst we were stuck in traffic right in the vicinity.

-Not 100 metres late, we came across another accident!
+Not 100 meters late, we came across another accident!